verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :req_param y:
         The vertical position of the block type instance.

-    Specifies a single instace of the block type at a single grid location.
+    Specifies a single instance of the block type at a single grid location.

     Example: